-Hausa, also spelt Haussa, Houssa or Housa, is a Chadic language with about 44 million speakers, spoken mainly in northern Nigeria and Niger.
+Hausa also spelled Haussa, Houssa or Housa, is a Chadic language with about 44 million speakers, spoken mainly in northern Nigeria and Niger.
 The Hausa are one of the largest tribes in West Africa, and due to their Arabic roots, the Hausa have been predominately Muslim since the 14th century.

-The architecture of the Hausa is perhaps one of the least known but most beautiful of the medieval age, retaining many of their early bright and colourful mosques and palaces.
+The architecture of the Hausa is perhaps one of the least known but most beautiful of the medieval age, retaining many of their early bright and colorful mosques and palaces.

 Hausa is written in Arabic characters, and about one-fourth of its words come from Arabic.
 The Hausa tend to be quiet and reserved, however, in the same way as Arabic, storytelling, local dramas, and performances are very popular forms of traditional entertainment, making the most of this musical language!

 With our Hausa Starter Microlearning Course, you can: